 Start low, small, and slow!
 If you have sensitive skin, you'll want to start with more mild, less potent treatments.
 You can use these every other night (or even every three nights) to allow your skin to adjust to the medications and build up more often.

 What to do if you get irritation from using benzoyl peroxide or salicylic acid

 If you've just started your acne treatment with benzoyl peroxide and/or salicylic acid and are experiencing irritation, try implementing the following tips.

 Reduce Frequency: Use your acne treatment every other night or every 3rd night until the irritation subsides.

 - Reduce Quantity: For acne treatment creams, you should be using only a pea-sized amount for your entire face.
 If you've been getting overly ambitious and slathering your treatment to your entire face (we've all been there)...pull back.

-- Reduce Potency: To further minimize irritation, you can mix your treatment cream with an equal amount of (oil-free) moisturizer to create a less potent mixture.
+- Reduce Potency: To further minimize irritation, mix your treatment cream with an equal amount of (oil-free) moisturizer to create a less potent mixture.

-- Apply Moisturizer!: If your skin is still feeling dry and irritated, you can apply more oil-free moisturizer as needed to soothe the skin.
+- Apply Moisturizer!: If your skin is still feeling dry and irritated, apply more oil-free moisturizer as needed to soothe the skin.